The Student Nurses: Development

 Took shape out of a formula I had been working on for some time: contemporary dramas with a liberal to left wing viewpoint and some R-rated sex and humour.
 But they were not to be comedies.
 I frankly doubt the left-wing bent, or message, was crucial to the success of the films we would do.
 But it was important to the filmmakers and me that we have something to say within the films...
 I insisted each (nurse) had to work out her problems without relying on a boyfriend.

 Corman allocated the project to the husband and wife team of Stephanie Rothman and Charles S. Swartz, who had worked on a number of different projects for Corman, including It's a Bikini World and Gas-s-s-s.
-Rothman would direct, and she and her husband would produce and provide the original story.
+Rothman would direct, and she and her husband would both produce and provide the original story.
 Rothman:

-We made it while Roger was out of the country, directing a film of his own, Von Richthofen and Brown (1971), so we were free to develop the story of the nurses as we wished, as long as there was enough nudity and violence distributed throughout it.
+We made it while Roger was out of the country, directing...
+Von Richthofen and Brown (1971), so we were free to develop the story of the nurses as we wished, as long as there was enough nudity and violence distributed throughout it.
 Please notice, I did not say sex, I said nudity.
 This freedom, once I paid my debt to the requirements of the genre, allowed me to address what interested me... political and social conflicts and the changes they produce.
 It allowed me to have a dramatized discussion about issues that were then being ignored in big-budget major studio films: for example, a discussion about the economic problems of poor Mexican immigrants... and their unhappy, restive children; and a discussion about a woman's right to have a safe and legal abortion when, at the time, abortion was still illegal in America.
 I have always wondered why the major studios were not making films about these topics.
 What kind of constraints were at work on them?
 My guess is that it was nothing but the over-privileged lives, limited curiosity and narrow minds of the men, and in those days they were always men, who decided which films would be made.

+Rothman says Corman hired them in January 1970.
+She and her husband sat down with New World's story editor Frances Doel to form a treatment then they hired Don Spencer to write the script.
+Rothman said Spencer did "very good work.
+He contributed some excellent dialogue.
+The attitudes, the approaches, and what happens in the piece were mostly our ideas.
+The way it was executed, in terms of dialogue and the tone of the dialogue, were largely his."